– To be launched in 2020, the next generation Honda City could also get a hybrid powertrain.

-If reports are to be believed, the next-generation City sedan will be rolled out from Honda’s Greater Noida plant.
+Media reports claim that the next-generation City sedan will be rolled out from Honda’s Greater Noida plant.
 The current model is manufactured in India at the company’s Tapukara plant in Rajasthan.
-Adding to it, the Honda City 2020 could have a sleeker and more premium design with inputs from Honda’s global models like new Accord and Insight.
+The upcoming Honda City 2020 will have a sleeker and more premium design with inputs from Honda’s global models like new Accord and Insight.
+Moreover, the cabin will receive majority of the changes in the form of advanced touchscreen infotainment system and upmarket quality materials.
 It is expected to be based on the thoroughly upgraded version of the existing plant.
-The sedan will continue to be offered with the existing set of engines – 1.5-litre i-VTEC petrol and 1.5-litre i-DTEC diesel.
+What’s interesting is that Honda is also readying a petrol-hybrid version of the City.
+The diesel version will be powered by the BSVI compliant 1.5-litre i-DTEC engine.
 Both models will be offered with automatic transmission options.
 Also See – Upcoming Honda Cars In India

 New Honda City 2020 Launch Date

-The next generation City sedan is expected to make its global debut at the 2020 Auto Expo, while launch could take place by the end of Q1, 2020.
+The next generation City sedan is reportedly to make its global debut in Thailand in October 2019.
+It is expected that the sedan will make India debut at the 2020 Auto Expo, while launch could take place by the end of Q1, 2020 (Most probably in March).
 We will update you on this as soon as Honda reveals anything on its launch timeline.

 New Honda City 2020 Price